 In this paper (and in the associated Letter \cite{Fornieri:2021PRL}), we propose a comprehensive scenario that correctly reproduces proton, lepton and anisotropy spectra.

-Our model features two key points of novelty. \begin{enumerate*}[label=(\roman*)] \item First, we argue that a nearby old Supernova Remnant is responsible for both the hadronic {\it bump} measured by DAMPE/NUCLEON/ATIC and the leptonic break reported by H.E.S.S. \item We then consider, for the first time in the background+source context, a transport scenario featuring a rigidity scaling that progressively hardens --- deviating from the single power-law --- as suggested by AMS-02 light nuclei data, and show that --- within such transport scenario --- the anisotropy constraints are satisfied.
+Our model features two key points of novelty. \begin{enumerate*}[label=(\roman*)] \item First, we argue that a nearby, possibly hidden, old Supernova Remnant is responsible for both the hadronic {\it bump} measured by DAMPE/NUCLEON/ATIC and the leptonic break reported by H.E.S.S. \item We then consider, for the first time in the background+source context, a transport scenario featuring a rigidity scaling that progressively hardens --- deviating from the single power-law --- as suggested by AMS-02 light nuclei data.
+We show that this crucial ingredient allows us to reproduce the anisotropy data. \end{enumerate*}

-The paper is structured as follows.
-In Section \ref{sec:our_transport_setup} we describe the adopted transport model, with particular attention to the phenomenological treatment that allows to implement a variable slope of the diffusion coefficient for the nearby source solution as well.
-In Section \ref{sec:nearby_source_contributions} we characterize the contributions from a hidden nearby source, connecting for the first time the leptonic and hadronic features and showing that those interpretations are consistent with the CR dipole anisotropy.
-Finally, in Section \ref{sec:discussion} and \ref{sec:conclusions} we discuss the results and derive some conclusions.
+The paper layout is as follows.
+In Section \ref{sec:our_transport_setup}, we describe our transport model, with particular attention to the phenomenological treatment that implements a variable slope of the diffusion coefficient for the nearby-source solution as well.
+In Section \ref{sec:nearby_source_contributions}, we characterize the contributions from a hidden nearby source, connecting for the first time the leptonic and hadronic features and showing that those interpretations are consistent with the CR dipole anisotropy.
+Finally, in Section \ref{sec:discussion} and \ref{sec:conclusions}, we discuss the results and derive our conclusions.